afondiel/Self-Driving-Cars-Specialization/Course3-Visual-Perception-for-Self-Driving-Cars/course3-w2-notes.md

 <img src="./resources/w2/img/l3-feat-match3.png" width="600" style="border:0px solid #FFFFFF; padding:1px; margin:1px">

 - First, define a distance function d that compares the descriptors of two features $fi$ and $fj$ , and defines the distance between them.
 The more similar the two descriptors are to each other, the smaller the distance between them.
-- Second, for every feature $fi$ in image one, we apply the distance function $d$ to compute the distance with every feature $fj$ in image two.
+- Second, for every feature $fi$ in image one, we apply the distance function $d$ to compute the distance with every feature $fj$ in image 2 .
-- Finally, we will return the feature which we'll call $fc$ from image two with the minimum distance to the feature $fi$ in image one as our match.
+- Finally, we will return the feature which we'll call $fc$ from image 2  with the minimum distance to the feature $fi$ in image 1 as our match.

 This feature is known as `the nearest neighbor`, and it is the closest feature to the original one in the descriptor space.